Are you happy being yourself? Looking back I am not ashamed to say that I was a girl who was a lot more insecure and gullible than I am now.

 I made choices that I probably shouldn’t have made.
 I was scared of opening up to the right person.
 Whenever I got close to something good I was frightened of not being the person others expected me to be.

-I believe that we are all young once and we all do things we which we wish we could have done differently.
+I believe that we are all young once and we all do things we wish we could have done differently.
 But surely what matters is the now, this present time we have to work on how we really want things to be?

 This world we live in where people say, ‘Oh they’re the one who…’ or ‘Didn’t she used to…’ think about it.
 Seriously, what does it matter?